solo-io/gloo/docs/content/guides/security/waf/_index.md

 Using the `rbl` modsecurity rule in Gloo Edge will cause envoy performance issues and should be avoided.
 If `rbl` blacklisting is a requirement, an [extauth plugin]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth">}}) can be used to query the rbl list and forbid spam IPs.
 {{% /notice %}}

-As mentioned earlier, the main free Mod Security rule set available is the OWASP Core Rule Set.
+As mentioned earlier, the main free ModSecurity rule set available is the OWASP Core Rule Set.
 As with all other rule sets, the Core Rule Set can be applied manually via the rule set configs, Gloo Edge offers an easy way to apply the entire Core Rule Set, and configure it.

 In order to apply the Core Rule Set add the following to the default virtual service.
 Without the coreRuleSet field, the OWASP Core Rule Set files will not be included.